How to Find a Safe Pet Sitter in Australia (What You Really Need to Check)

 Finding a safe pet sitter in Australia comes down to two things: a proper police check and real animal care training.
 Most platforms offer neither.
 PetCloud offers both — and has been trusted by over 100,000 Australian pet owners because of it.

-Every pet sitter on PetCloud has passed a live biometric identity-linked police check through an ACIC-accredited provider.
-And every sitter can access training developed with Board Registered Vets.
+Every pet sitter on PetCloud is asked to undertake a live biometric identity-linked police check through an ACIC-accredited provider.
+And every sitter has been offered training developed with Board Registered Vets.

 Your pet deserves the best care possible.
 Find a verified pet sitter on PetCloud today.